Painless Hadoop / Ubuntu / EC2

 To resize your cluster,

-juju add-unit datanode
+$ juju add-unit datanodes

 or even

-for i in {1..10}; do
+$ for i in {1..10}

-juju add-unit datanode
+$ juju add-unit datanodes

-done
+$ done

 Wait for juju status to show everything in a happy state and then run your jobs.